MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/gallery/how-to/working-with-local-psrepositories.md

 keywords:  gallery,powershell,cmdlet,psgallery,psget
 title:  Working with local PSRepositories
 ---
-# Working with local PowerShellGet Repositories
+# Working with Private PowerShellGet Repositories

 The PowerShellGet module support repositories other than the PowerShell Gallery.
 These cmdlets enable the following scenarios: